 - Professional athlete/ sports person

-- Sports centres
+- Working in Sports centres

-- Sports coaching/leadership
+- Sports coaching/ leadership

-- Teaching/Lecturing

-- Leisure centres
+- Teaching/ Lecturing

 - Outdoor activities centres

 - Physiotherapy/sports rehabilitation

 - Sports development officer

 - Sporting officials

 - Fitness instructors

 - Sports management

 - Sport Psychology

+- Sports media jobs

+- Sports journalism

-Prince's Trust Qualifications
+Prince's Trust Qualifications\

 The Prince's Trust qualifications in Personal Development and Employability Skills recognise a breadth of personal skills, qualities and attitudes required by employers across a range of sectors.
 They have been developed with the aim of progressing learners into further education and/or employment.
 They give learners the opportunity to: